 This paper started as Tomelleri's doctoral thesis chapter.
-We would like to thank all the thesis reviewers for their careful and insightful comments on our paper and, indeed, on the whole development of this work itself.
+We thank three anonymous reviewers and the associate editor for their careful and insightful comments on our paper and, indeed, on the whole development of this work itself.
+We also thank all the participants at the European Regional Science Association (ERSA) Conference for their comments.
 All remain errors are ours.